 Please Note: All anglers are required to carry a valid freshwater fishing license while taking or attempting to take freshwater fish.
 The license is good for 12 months from the specified beginning date.
 (License cannot be renewed/issued more than 60 days in advance.)

-- Residents 65 years of age or older.
-(Must carry proof of age and residency.)
+- Residents 65 years of age or older with proof of age or residency.

 - Residents certified as totally and permanently disabled.
-Application must be submitted to Florida Fish and Wildlife Conservation Commission and can be viewed /downloaded at http://www.myfwc.com/license/accessibility/license.
+Application must be submitted to Florida Fish and Wildlife Conservation Commission and can be applied for at https://www.gooutdoorsflorida.com.

-- Any person who has been accepted by the Department of Children and Family Services as a client for developmental services, with proof.
+- Residents accepted as a client for developmental disabilities services with proof.